brad-cannell/codebookr/README.md

--   **skip_pattern**: Although you may add any text you desire to the `skip_pattern` attribute, it is intended to be used describe skip patterns in the data collection tools that impacts which study participants were exposed to each study item.
+-   **skip_pattern**: Although you may add any text you desire to the `skip_pattern` attribute, it is intended to be used describe skip patterns in the data collection tools that impact which study participants were exposed to each study item.
 For example, If the `likert` question in our hypothetical study data was only asked of participants who were enrolled in the study for at least 10 days,